facebookresearch/CParser/README.md

    Unlike `lcpp`, program `lcdecl` processes the input file with option `-Zpass` off by default.
 Turning it on will just eliminate potentially useful warning messages.

+- `-Ztag`
+   This option causes `lcdecl` to treat all structs, unions, and enums as tagged types, possibly using synthetic tags of the form `__anon_XXXXX`.
+It is assumed that such names are not used anywhere in the parsed program.
+This is useful for certain code transformation applications.

 - `-std=(c|gnu)(89|99|11)`
    The dialect selection options also control whether the parser recognizes keywords introduced by later version of the C standard